mattnickerson993/better-full/README.md

 ## How it works

--The physician creates an account.
+- The physician creates an account.
--The physician can manage patients and appointments on the webapp -The physician sends the patient an automated email prior to the appointment.
+- The physician can manage patients and appointments on the webapp
+- The physician sends the patient an automated email prior to the appointment.
--By clicking a link in the email, the patient is taken to a form where they may provide up to 7 questions/concerns relating to there upcoming appointment.
+- By clicking a link in the email, the patient is taken to a form where they may provide up to 7 questions/concerns relating to there upcoming appointment.
 They may do so via text or voice. ** The webapp is designed so patients do not have to create an account.
 Ease of access for the patient and avoidance of confusion was a strong priority in design **
--The physician will receive the patient's questions and concerns and may review them prior to the visit.
+- The physician will receive the patient's questions and concerns and may review them prior to the visit.
 Ideally the physician can pull up these questions during the visit to review with the patient.
 Upon visit conclusion, patient will confirm the questions have been reviewed.
--The patient will receive an automated email with a link where they may review there questions from the recent appointment.
+- The patient will receive an automated email with a link where they may review there questions from the recent appointment.
 They are given the opporuity to let the physician know which questions they feel were adequately addressed.
--The physician will receive the patients feedback and be given opporunity to quickly send an email to the patient to address clarifications or concerns if deemed necessary.
+- The physician will receive the patients feedback and be given opporunity to quickly send an email to the patient to address clarifications or concerns if deemed necessary.
--Physicians will also have access to score reports for all appointments and for a 30 day period.
+- Physicians will also have access to score reports for all appointments and for a 30 day period.
--Physicians will also have access to a patient and appointment archive where they can store older inactive patients and old appointment data.
+- Physicians will also have access to a patient and appointment archive where they can store older inactive patients and old appointment data.
--The webapp is fully mobile repsonsive.
+- The webapp is fully mobile repsonsive.

 ## Tech stack used

 **Frontend**
--React
--Material-UI
+- React
+- Material-UI

 **Backend**
--Django
+- Django
--Django Rest Framework
+- Django Rest Framework

 **Auth**
--JSON web token via Djoser, Django Rest Framework and Django simple
+- JSON web token via Djoser, Django Rest Framework and Django simple